stechnologies808/Obsidian-Valut/Customer Energy Resources/Jira Imports/CITSD-494.md

 ---
 ticket_id: CITSD-494
-title: ARD195 - 	Insurance expiration date field is the only required validation field that does not automatically remove the red markers when the required information is input.
-User must attempt to hit save and continue to trigger recheck.
+title: "ARD195 - \tInsurance expiration date field is the only required validation\
+  \ field that does not automatically remove the red markers when the required information\
+  \ is input.
+User must attempt to hit save and continue to trigger recheck."
 status: Resolved
-created: 2023-09-26
+created: '2023-09-26'
 ticket_url: https://gridunity.atlassian.net/servicedesk/customer/portal/19/CITSD-494
 project: citsd
+tags:
 - jira
 - ticket
 - citsd
 - resolved
-updated: 2025-11-15T11:17
+updated: 2025-11-17T17:00
-last_synced: 2025-11-15T11:17
+last_synced: 2025-11-17T17:00
 ---

 # }:}